qiongwu1016/202_Airline_project/ProjectJournal/weekly_scrum_report/ZhichengZhao.md

 11/16
 Setup docker; revised UI design for dashboard, flight search; modify user account api.
 Todo: implement backend code for mileage rewards account.

+11/23
+Self learn Mongo, Express, ReactJS, Node using javascript and git commonds, ask for help from teams who has more experience with the stack.
+Implement backend code for mileage rewards account, but has problems running / testing the api.
+Need to revise the api (from find and save to update directly), try to test api with postman.

+11/30
+Reward mileage api complete, reward add/use/get api tests good with postman.
+Have issue connecting to mongodb in the docker, cannot check if the database could update.